Battle of Rhode Island

 The Battle of Rhode Island (also known as the Battle of Quaker Hill) took place on August 29, 1778.
-Continental Army and Militia forces under the command of Major General John Sullivan had been besieging the British forces in Newport, Rhode Island, which is situated on Aquidneck Island, but they had finally abandoned their siege and were withdrawing to the northern part of the island.
-The British forces then sortied, supported by recently arrived Royal Navy ships, and they attacked the retreating Americans.
+Continental Army and militia forces under the command of Major-general John Sullivan had been besieging British forces in Newport, Rhode Island on Aquidneck Island, but they had finally abandoned their siege and were withdrawing to the northern part of the island.
+The British then sortied, supported by recently arrived Royal Navy ships, and they attacked the retreating Americans.
 The battle ended inconclusively, but the Continental forces withdrew to the mainland and left Aquidneck Island in British hands.

 The battle was the first attempt at cooperation between French and American forces following France's entry into the war as an American ally.
-Operations against Newport were planned in conjunction with a French fleet and troops, but they were frustrated in part by difficult relations between the commanders, as well as by a storm that damaged both French and British fleets shortly before joint operations were to begin.

-The battle was also notable for the participation of the 1st Rhode Island Regiment under the command of Colonel Christopher Greene, which consisted of Africans, American Indians, and White colonists.
+Operations against Newport were planned in conjunction with a French fleet and troops, but they were frustrated in part by difficult relations between the commanders, as well as by a storm that damaged both the French and British fleets shortly before joint operations were to begin.
+The battle was also notable for the participation of the 1st Rhode Island Regiment, a multiracial unit under the command of Colonel Christopher Greene.

 Background

-On December 8, 1776 Britain's Lieutenant General Henry Clinton led an expedition from New York City to take control of Rhode Island.
+On December 8, 1776, Britain's Lieutenant General Henry Clinton led an expedition from New York City to take control of Rhode Island.
 The British expeditionary forces under Brigadier General Richard Prescott, with several Hessian regiments of foot, landed and seized control of Newport, Rhode Island.
 France formally recognized the United States of America in February 1778 following the surrender of the British Army after the Battles of Saratoga in October 1777.
 War was declared between France and Great Britain in March 1778.